tektoncd/pipeline/docs/resources.md

 #### GitHub

-The Pull Request resource will look for GitHub OAuth authentication tokens in spec secrets with a field name called `githubToken`.
+The `pullRequest` resource will look for GitHub OAuth authentication tokens in spec secrets with a field name called `githubToken`.

 URLs should be of the form: https://github.com/tektoncd/pipeline/pull/1

 ### Image Resource

-An Image resource represents an image that lives in a remote repository.
+An `image` resource represents an image that lives in a remote repository.
 It is usually used as [a `Task` `output`](tasks.md#outputs) for `Tasks` that build images.
 This allows the same `Tasks` to be used to generically push to any registry.